 Manuel Roig-Franzia is a writer in The Washington Post’s Style section.
-His long-form articles span a broad range of subjects, including politics, power and the culture of Washington, as well as profiling major political figures and authors.
+His long-form articles span a broad range of subjects, including politics, power and the culture of Washington, as well as profiles of major political figures and authors.

-Roig-Franzia has also served as bureau chief in Miami for the Post's National staff and in Mexico City for the Foreign staff.
-He’s covered U.S. and international presidential campaigns, the January 2010 Haiti earthquake and more than a dozen major hurricanes, including Katrina.
+Roig-Franzia has also served as bureau chief in Miami for The Post's National staff and in Mexico City for the Foreign staff.
+He has covered U.S. and international presidential campaigns, the January 2010 Haiti earthquake and more than a dozen major hurricanes, including Katrina.

-Roig-Franzia was born in Spain, and came to The Post from The New Orleans Times-Picayune, where he wrote about the colorful, four-time governor, Edwin Edwards, and learned how to make a mean gumbo.
+Roig-Franzia was born in Spain and came to The Post from the New Orleans Times-Picayune, where he wrote about the colorful four-time governor Edwin Edwards.